Complex and Adaptive Dynamical Systems: A Primer: Graph Theory and Real-World Networks

 The initial recipients of the letters clearly did not know the Boston stockbroker on a first-name basis.
 Their best strategy was to send their letter to someone whom they felt was closer to the stockbroker, socially or geographically: perhaps someone they knew in the financial industry, or a friend in Massachusetts.

-\underline{\bf Six degrees of separation}\\ About 20\% of Milgram's letters did eventually reach their destination.
+\runinhead{Six Degrees of Separation} About 20\% of Milgram's letters did eventually reach their destination.
 Milgram found that it had only taken an average of six steps for a letter to get from Nebraska to Boston.
-This result is by now dubbed `six degrees of separation' and it is possible to connect any two persons living on earth via the social network by a similar number of steps. \begin{quotation}

-\underline{\sl The small world effect}\\ The `small world effect' denotes the result that the average distance linking two nodes belonging to the same network can be orders of magnitude smaller than the number of nodes making-up the network. \end{quotation} The small world effect occurs in all kind of networks.
+This result is by now dubbed \qut{six degrees of separation} and it is possible to connect any two persons living on earth via the social network in a similar number of steps. \begin{quotation} {\it The Small-World Effect.\enspace} The \qut{small-world effect} denotes the result that the average distance linking two nodes belonging to the same network can be orders of magnitude smaller than the number of nodes {making up} the network. \end{quotation} The small-world effect occurs in all kinds of networks.
 Milgram originally examined the networks of friends.
-Other examples for social nets are the network of film actors or that of baseball players, see Fig.\ \ref{networks1_WWW_bipartite}.
-Two actors are linked by an edge in this network whenever they co-stared at least once in the same movie.
-For the case of baseball players the linkage is given by the condition to have played at least once in the same team.
+Other examples for social nets are the network of film actors or that of baseball players, see Fig.~\ref{networks1_WWW_bipartite}.
+Two actors are linked by an edge in this network whenever they co-starred at least once in the same movie.
+In the case of baseball players the linkage is given by the condition to have played at least once on the same team.

-\underline{\bf Networks are everywhere}\\ Social networks are but just one important example of a communication network.
+\runinhead{Networks are Everywhere} Social networks are but just one important example of a communication network.
 Most human communication takes place directly among individuals.
-The spread of news, rumors, jokes and of diseases all take place by contact between individuals.
+The spreading of news, rumors, jokes and of diseases takes place by contact between individuals.
 And we are all aware that rumors and epidemic infections can spread very fast in densely webbed social networks.

 Communication networks are ubiquitous.
-Well known examples are the Internet and the world-wide net, see Fig.\ \ref{networks1_WWW_bipartite}.
-Inside a cell the many constituent proteins form an interacting network, as illustrated in Fig.\ \ref{networks1_protein}.
-The same is of course true for artificial neural networks as well as for the networks of neurons building-up the brain.
+Well known examples are the Internet and the world-wide web, see Fig.~\ref{networks1_WWW_bipartite}.
+Inside a cell the many constituent proteins form an interacting network, as illustrated in Fig.~\ref{networks1_protein}.
+The same is of course true for artificial neural networks as well as for the networks of neurons that build up the brain.
 It is therefore important to understand the statistical properties of the most important network classes.